cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/spring-expensereport-app-tutorial.md

 ## **Step 1:** Adding Entities
 An entity is a lightweight persistence domain object.
 Typically, an entity represents a table in a relational database, and each entity instance corresponds to a row in that table.
 The persistent state of an entity is represented through either persistent fields or persistent properties.
 These fields or properties use object-relational mapping annotations to map the entities and entity relationships to the relational data in the underlying data store.
-The application requires the following entities to be added:
+The application requires the following entities to be added.

 + Expense
 + User